 Pinched Neck Nerve SymptomsWhat does a pinched neck nerve feel like?
 Pain, nerve damage, and irritation due to a pinched nerve can sometimes be minor but other times severe.
 It is possible for symptoms of a pinched nerve, such as tingling or shooting pains, to come and go temporarily or to become chronic issues.
 Pain can occur in the cervical (neck) region, thoracic (upper) region, or lumbar (lower) spine.
 While in certain cases pinched nerve pain goes off relatively quickly, in other rare cases that are left untreated, it may result in permanent nerve damage and chronic pain.Although a pinched nerve's location determines the kinds of symptoms you feel, most pinched neck nerves have the following in common: tenderness and swelling, feelings of extra pressure, and some degree of scarring.
 Increased pain when going and trouble exercising are also common pinched neck nerve symptoms.
 Pinched neck nerve symptoms aren't usually located in one area; instead, they cause "radicular pain" (nerve root pain) that tends to spread from one body part to another.
 The word "radiculopathy" refers to many different symptoms, including traveling pain, numbness, and weakness.

 Symptoms of a pinched nerve in your neck or shoulder include:

-- Pain, numbness and tingling that radiates from the neck down your upper back, shoulders or arms.
+- Pain, numbness, and tingling radiates from the neck down your upper back, shoulders, or arms.

 - It's common for pain to get worse when you move, type on a computer or lift things.